Introduction

 Paediatric Liaison Health Visitors – Health visitors based at Hospitals who are children’s nurse-trained and have specialist knowledge of children’s conditions.

-Paediatricians – Doctors with a special interest in developmental and learning difficulties coordinate the care of children with these problems.
+Paediatricians – Doctors with a special interest in developmental and learning difficulties.
 More detail is in the health professionals section.
 Doctors will also have different titles depending on their rank or level of training – this is explained on the BMA website.

-Palliative Care Team – Health professionals specialising in the control of symptoms where curative treatments are not possible.
+Palliative Care Team – supporting the control of symptoms where a cure is not possible.

 Parent and Family Support Advisors (PFSAs) – work with school-aged children and their families that need extra support to happily attend school and engage in their learning.
 More detail in the educational professional’s section.